 Long term planning is taken from the Mathematics National Curriculum which identifies objectives for each year group.
 The mathematics programmes of study are organised in a distinct sequence and structured into separate domains.
-This is then broken down using yearly overviews provided by White Rose maths Hub and maths consultant Tara Loughran in order to pace out coverage of the curriculum throughout the year.
+This is then broken down using yearly overviews working alongside White Rose maths Hub and maths consultant Tara Loughran in order to pace out coverage of the curriculum throughout the year.

 Teachers are encouraged to use professional discretion when deciding on how long is needed on particular curriculum area whilst ensuring all objectives are covered by the end of the academic year.
 Children should make connections across mathematical ideas to develop fluency, mathematical reasoning and competence in solving increasingly sophisticated problems.
+The application of maths within a context is expected across all areas of the curriculum.
 By the end of each key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the relevant programme of study.
 Mixed age class planning takes account of the curriculum content for both year groups and ensures full coverage for all children.

-Short term (weekly) planning is recorded each week on standard planning sheets.
+Short term (weekly) planning is recorded each week.
 These plans outline the mathematical concept to be focused on during that week with daily learning challenges and reference to representations, fluency, reasoning and problem solving opportunities which the children will be developing their understanding of.
 Teachers use their own judgement and ongoing formative assessment to ensure a flexible approach is adopted which recognises the pace of learning within the classroom.
 Planning will demonstrate the various challenges available to children, together with Assessment for Learning opportunities (speaking and listening and self/peer assessment) and teacher assessment.
 Children will be provided with feedback either verbally or through written marking.
 When marking work teachers should adhere to the school's Marking and Feedback Policy.